dvenor/salesforcefoundation.github.io/_posts/2018-10-22-why-we-built-our-own-ci-app.markdown

 This is just the first in a series of posts we'll be writing about our innovation in release engineering at Salesforce.org.
 If you share a passion for seeing innovative, if sometimes crazy ideas, come to life to solve seemingly impossible challenges, check back for future posts.
 Better yet, [consider joining our growing team](https://salesforce.wd1.myworkdayjobs.com/en-US/External_Career_Site/job/California---Remote/Performance-Engineer---Salesforceorg_JR20212-1).

-Resources related to this article:
+## Resources related to this article:

 Our production instance of MetaCI:

 [https://mrbelvedereci.herokuapp.com](https://mrbelvedereci.herokuapp.com/)

-CumulusCI's Documentation
+CumulusCI's Documentation:

 [http://cumulusci.readthedocs.io](http://cumulusci.readthedocs.io/)

-Github Repositories
+Github Repositories:

 https://github.com/SFDO-Tooling/MetaCI
 https://github.com/SFDO-Tooling/CumulusCI